monarch-initiative/mondo/docs/editors-guide/k-splitting.md

 1. If you have a term in Mondo, such as FOO1, and there is now a more general grouping class, create a new class for the new parent term.
 1. Make the more specific class, FOO1 a child term.
 1. Make sure the appropriate annotations are associated with the correct class.
 Use your judgment in moving these annotations, such as the synonyms and dbxrefs.
 E.g. Orphanet tends to represent the generic form of diseases but their text definition may mention a specific gene that should actually be associated with the child (more specific class).
-1. In the case of OMIM, the Phenotypic Series (PS) ID should be associated with the parent/grouping class (use the format OMIMPS:XXXXX {source="MONDO:equivalentTo"}.

 **_Splitting a more generic term into a more specific term_**
 1. If you have a term in Mondo, such as FOO, and there are now more specific subtypes, such as FOO1, FOO2 (which could be new diseases with specific gene mutations), create the new class for the child(ren) term(s).
 1. Make sure the appropriate annotations are associated with the correct class.
 Use your judgment in moving these annotations, such as the synonyms and dbxrefs.
 E.g. Orphanet tends to represent the generic form of diseaases but their text definition may mention a specific gene that should actually be associated with the child (more specific class).
-1. In the case of OMIM, the OMIM ID should be associated with the child class (use the format OMIM:XXXXX {source="MONDO:equivalentTo"}.

 ### Splitting OMIM Phenotypic Series (PS) terms